 June 24, 1989: Garth Brooks made his first guest appearance on the Grand Ole Opry.
 Garth would become an Opry member the following year.

 June 7, 1991: Alan Jackson became a member of the Grand Ole Opry.
-This will be Alan's 26th year as an Opry member.
-This will be a big year for Alan as later this year he will become one of the newest members of the Country Music Hall of Fame.
+This will be Alan's 29th year as an Opry member.
+Alan, who is also a member of the Country Music Hall of Fame, rarely visits the Opry.

 June 14, 1991: Future Grand Ole Opry member Clint Black made his Opry debut.